drhlxiao/pystixsim/README.md

 # STIX imager software simulator - stixsim
 The Spectrometer Telescope for Imaging X-rays (STIX) on Solar Orbiter is a hard X-ray imaging spectrometer covering the energy range from 4 to 150 keV.
 STIX observes hard X-ray bremsstrahlung emissions from solar flares and therefore provides diagnostics of the hottest ('10 MK) flare plasma while quantifying the location, spectrum, and energy content of flare-accelerated nonthermal electrons.

-pystixsim  is a STIX imager simulator written in Python.
-It allows for simulations of count patterns observed by STIX  for sources with any shapes.
+pystixsim is a simulator written in Python for the STIX imager that can simulate observed count patterns  for sources of different shapes.
-In the simulator, each grid window is described as a set of polygons.
+In the simulator, each grid window is represented by a set of polygons.
-For a point source at a given location, the polygons are then projected onto the detector plane, therefore the illuminated area on each pixel can be determined using boolean operations of the projected polygons.
+When simulating a point source at a particular location, the polygons are projected onto the detector plane, allowing for the determination of the illuminated area on each pixel using boolean operations with the projected polygons.

+For non-point X-ray sources, patterns can be synthesized  by weighting the  patterns of  point sources at different locations.

 <a href="https://docs.google.com/presentation/d/12wVX86CBa87V-FSFBKRonBJIQk50MO23WgO1X3Y6ZDI/edit?usp=sharing">How it works </a>